augmented-os/augmented-os/docs/README.md

 * Git commits track all changes
 * Git tags mark significant documentation versions
 * GitHub releases provide downloadable snapshots of documentation
-* Each document includes frontmatter with last updated date

 No explicit version numbers are included in the documents themselves, as Git provides this functionality.